laurabaldassari/2019-500/README.md

 The course uses R, R Studio and R Markdown, as you likely did in working with me in 431-432 in the past.
 Get your software up to date on a laptop you can bring to class, for best results.

-- Download R (R 3.5.2 or later) from https://cran.case.edu/.
+1. Download R (R 3.5.2 or later) from https://cran.case.edu/.
-- Download R Studio Desktop (open source edition) (version 1.1.463 or later is fine) from https://www.rstudio.com/products/rstudio/download/#download.
+2. Download R Studio Desktop (open source edition: version 1.1.463 or later is OK) from https://www.rstudio.com/products/rstudio/download/#download.
-- Install the necessary R [software packages we'll use](https://github.com/THOMASELOVE/2019-500/blob/master/PACKAGES.md).
+3. Install the necessary R [software packages we'll use](https://github.com/THOMASELOVE/2019-500/blob/master/PACKAGES.md).

 - If you need additional installation instructions, we recommend using [Dr. Love's 431 instructions](https://github.com/THOMASELOVE/431-2018/tree/master/software), or [these Stat 545 instructions](https://stat545.com/block000_r-rstudio-install.html).

 ## Getting Help